 A moneyline wager is a bet on the outcome of a sporting event.
 There are two primary options: two-way and three-way money lines.

 A moneyline wager is a simple bet on which team will win the game, regardless of the score.
 Moneyline odds displayed by American sports books are expressed with a plus (+) or minus (-) sign in front of a number.
+To understand practically check the examples below

-Negative odds – The minus sign denotes the favorite.
+The minus sign denotes the favorite.
 The number indicates how much money you need to risk in order to win a hundred dollars.
 For instance, if you are paid -150, then the moneyline price will cost you one hundred fifty dollars to win one hundred dollars in profit.

 Sportsbooks carry out the calculations, but you can calculate it, too.
 There are two ways to do this, and they fall into two categories-favorites and underdogs –